-The 2019/20 State Budget included funding for ten additional AOs to be recruited each year for 10 years, resulting in a total of 100 new AOs on the network.
-These additional AOs will provide an important increase in capacity to support revenue protection, safety and customer service across the network.
+The 2019/20 State Budget included funding for ten additional AOs to be recruited each year for ten years, resulting in a total of 100 new AOs on the network.
+These additional AOs will provide an important increase in capacity to support revenue protection, safety and customer service.

-When determining the most appropriate distribution for each trance of additional AOs, consideration is given to a range of factors including;
+When determining the most appropriate distribution for each tranche of additional AOs, consideration is given to a range of factors including;

 - patronage

-- Fare Compliance survey results
+- fare compliance survey results

-- · existing staff on the network
+- existing staff on the network

-- special events, planned and unplanned disruptions requiring AO support.
+- special events, planned and unplanned disruptions requiring AO support

+- security incidents

-For financial year 2023/24 the 10 additional AOs will be employed as:
+For financial year 2024/25 the 10 additional AOs will be employed as: